Understanding credit cards

 The key to understanding credit cards is to understand their charges.
 Not all credit cards will have the same charges, but in general, they can be summarised as follows:

 - Fees for not sticking to contract terms

 When people run into difficulties with credit cards, it’s often because they were unaware of the terms and conditions attached to that card.

 In general, credit cards are similar to taking out a personal loan, as you are in essence loaning money that you have to pay back.
 This is the main difference between a debit and a credit card.
 Credit cards may offer more freedom to the user than a loan as they can be used for balance transfers and cash advances as well as for spending, but they still require responsibility.

 Credit cards come with their own finance charges, penalties for missing payments and interest rates.
 Whilst it is possible to avoid any interest – and thus have a credit card for free – you need to keep up with your payments every month to achieve this.

-Know the facts about credit cards and you’ll be far more likely to manage them correctly, use them for their benefits and not run into the financial doldrums.
-Click on the links below to find in-depth guides to everything you need to know about the magic plastic.
+Know the facts about credit cards and you’ll be far more likely to manage them correctly, use them for their benefits and not run into financial difficulty.
+Click on the links below to find in-depth guides to everything you need to know about credit cards.

 - How to prevent credit card fraud

 - Understanding credit scores